maybeanerd/iu-tech-talk/slides.md

 - create a note to propose a trade
 - like the note to accept a trade
 - delete the note to cancel a trade or remove accepted ones

 ---

+# Model all game server interactions through ActivityPub
+- offer a trade of resources
+  - sending a trade offer to another server
+  - accepting a trade offer from another server
+- signing a treaty with another server
+  - this is the active opt-in to allow trade with another server

+---

+# Signing a Treaty

+- follow to propose a treaty
+  - always accept on protocol level
+- follow back to sign the treaty
+- whenever someone unfollows, the treaty is broken

+---

+# Trading

+- create a note to propose a trade
+  - include readable description
+  - include game information (resources, amounts)
+- like a note to accept a trade
+- delete the note to cancel a trade or mark it as completed for others

+---